Gap Minimization for Knowledge Sharing and Transfer: Main Results

 where $\nabla_\mathcal{S} = \mathcal{V}_{\mathcal{S}}(h_{\mathcal{T}}) -\mathcal{V}_{\mathcal{S}}(h_{\mathcal{S}})$ and $\nabla_\mathcal{T}= \mathcal{V}_{\mathcal{T}}(h_{\mathcal{S}}) -\mathcal{V}_{\mathcal{T}}(h_{\mathcal{T}})$. \end{definition}

 \begin{theorem} Let $h^*$ be the optimal solution of the transfer learning problem (\ref{frobj1}).
 Then, for any $\delta \in (0,1)$, with probability at least $1-\delta$, we have:

-where $\dist_\mathcal{Y}(\mathcal{D}_{\Phi_\mathcal{T}}, \mathcal{D}_{\Phi_\mathcal{S}})$ is the $\mathcal{Y}$-discrepancy between two domains defined over $\mathcal{Z} \times \mathcal{Y}$ induced by $\Phi$. \end{theorem} Similarly, $B(\Phi)$ and hence $||h^*||_2$ can be upper bounded in the same way as in Lemma~\ref{lemmait}. \begin{lemma} Let $h^*$ be the optimal solution of the feature representation transfer learning problem (\ref{frobj1}), $h_\mathcal{T}$, $h_\mathcal{S}$, and $\nabla$ be defined as in Definition~\ref{deffr}.
+where $\dist_\mathcal{Y}(\mathcal{D}_{\mathcal{T}}^\Phi, \mathcal{D}_{\mathcal{S}}^\Phi)$ is the $\mathcal{Y}$-discrepancy between two domains defined over $\mathcal{Z} \times \mathcal{Y}$ induced by $\Phi$. \end{theorem} Similarly, $B(\Phi)$ and hence $||h^*||_2$ can be upper bounded in the same way as in Lemma~\ref{lemmait}. \begin{lemma} Let $h^*$ be the optimal solution of the feature representation transfer learning problem (\ref{frobj1}), $h_\mathcal{T}$, $h_\mathcal{S}$, and $\nabla$ be defined as in Definition~\ref{deffr}.
 Then, $\|h^*\|_2$ can be upper bounded by (\ref{lemmaiteq}) as in Lemma~\ref{lemmait}. \end{lemma}

-{Note that, unlike in Theorem~\ref{maintheorem1}, where the $\mathcal{Y}$-discrepancy is a constant independent of the algorithm, here it is defined over the learned feature representation $\Phi$, and can therefore be optimized.
-However, estimating $\dist_\mathcal{Y}(\mathcal{D}_{\mathcal{T}_\Phi}, \mathcal{D}_{\mathcal{S}_\Phi})$ from finite samples is challenging in practice.
+Note that, unlike in Theorem~\ref{maintheorem1}, where the $\mathcal{Y}$-discrepancy is a constant independent of the algorithm, here it is defined over the learned feature representation $\Phi$, and can therefore be optimized.
+However, estimating $\dist_\mathcal{Y}(\mathcal{D}_{\mathcal{T}}^\Phi, \mathcal{D}_{\mathcal{S}}^\Phi)$ from finite samples is challenging in practice.
+In~\citep{wang2019transfer}, it has been shown that in a binary classification problem, the $\mathcal{Y}$-discrepancy can be upper bounded from a finite sample by constructing a classification problem, where the positive target examples and negative source examples are positively labeled, and the negative target examples and positive source examples are negatively labeled.
+However, how to extend this notion to the more general multiclass classification problem remains elusive.
 Moreover, it has been shown recently that aligning two distributions by minimizing the $\mathcal{Y}$-discrepancy can be problematic when dealing with multiple tasks~\citep{mansour2021theory}.
-Therefore, in most existing works, the feature representation is learned by minimizing $\dist(\mathcal{D}_{\mathcal{T}_\Phi}, \mathcal{D}_{\mathcal{S}_\Phi})$ and its variants~\citep{ganin2016domain,redko2017theoretical}, defined as follows.
+Therefore, in most existing works, the feature representation is learned by minimizing $\dist(\mathcal{D}_{\mathcal{T}}^\Phi, \mathcal{D}_{\mathcal{S}}^\Phi)$ and its variants~\citep{ganin2016domain,redko2017theoretical}, defined as follows.

 \begin{definition}[\bf Discrepancy] Let $\mathcal{H}$ be a hypothesis class mapping $\mathcal{X}$ to $\mathcal{Y}$ and let \mbox{$\ell: \mathcal{Y} \times \mathcal{Y} \rightarrow \mathbb{R}_+$} define a loss function over $\mathcal{Y}$.
 The discrepancy distance between two distributions $\mathcal{D}_1$ and $\mathcal{D}_2$ over $\mathcal{X}$ is defined by: